 Based on the findings, TASAF and the Commission for Science and Technology, with World Bank support, conducted an expert roundtable workshop to generate ideas and services to help serve the unmet information needs for this segment.
-They recognized opportunities to enhance their services through better design solutions and services for poor households, including an increase in the number of opportunities for knowledge exchange with beneficiaries, and promoting private sector partnerships.
+They recognised opportunities to enhance their services through better design solutions and services for poor households, including an increase in the number of opportunities for knowledge exchange with beneficiaries and promoting private sector partnerships.
 Armed with this knowledge, TASAF is positioned to not only enhance the effectiveness and impact of their services, but also to have a transformative influence in supporting and improving the quality of life for those suffering from poverty in Tanzania.

 To address these challenges, the Deloitte Asset Analytics team—a collaboration between Belgium, UK, US, Canada and Australia—developed the “intelligent Asset Control Center.”
-This innovative solution enables asset intensive companies to use a data-driven approach to make better decisions, gather deeper insights, enhance strategic asset investments, and drive a more effective operations planning process.
+This innovative solution enables asset intensive companies to use a data-driven approach to make better decisions, gather deeper insights, enhance strategic asset investments and drive a more effective operations planning process.

 This is a truly global solution that directly results in improved performance and significant cost-savings, effectively transforming the whole business.

-Aerolíneas Argentinas is Argentina‘s largest commercial airline, covering North and South America, Europe, Australia, and the Pacific Islands.
+Aerolíneas Argentinas is Argentina‘s largest commercial airline, covering North and South America, Europe, Australia and the Pacific Islands.
 Over the decades, the airline has moved through different stages in its lifecycle, from being a publicly owned company to privately–owned and then public once again.
 It is currently owned by the government of Argentina.
 Through this, the company has lost any form of consistent operations and documentation, along with institutional prestige.
 Change was needed.

 Looking toward the future, including an ambitious renovation of 77 aircraft, Aerolíneas embarked on a complex SAP implementation.
-To do this, they needed someone with expertise and industry knowledge in aerospace and defense, but also in the public sector—Deloitte Argentina was able to bring to the table the necessary global skill sets and capabilities to get the job done right.
+To do this, they needed someone with expertise and industry knowledge in aerospace and defence, but also in the public sector—Deloitte Argentina was able to bring to the table the necessary global skill sets and capabilities to get the job done right.